Scientific Name

 How to Grow and Care for Mammillaria polythele subsp. obconella

-Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight a day.
+Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight daily.
 If you are growing M. polythele subsp. obconella indoors, place it near the brightest window in your home or office to ensure your cactus gets enough light.
-If possible, place the pot on the balcony or in the garden for extra light from spring to fall.
+Place the pot on the balcony or in the garden for extra light from spring to fall if possible.

 Soil: M. polythele subsp. obconella requires a soil mix that provides root aeration and good drainage, whether grown outdoors or indoors.
-Use a commercial cactus potting mix, or create your own.
+You can use a commercial cactus potting mix or create your own.

 Temperature: This cactus is heat tolerant but is not a cold-hardy plant.
 M. polythele subsp. obconella can withstand temperatures as low as 25 °F (-3.9 °C).
 USDA Plant Hardiness Zones 9b to 11b, 25 to 50 °F (-3.9 to 10 °C).